-Our revenues are predominantly derived from the sale of PVF and other oilfield and industrial supplies to the energy sector globally.
+Our revenue is predominantly derived from the sale of PVF and other oilfield and industrial supplies to the energy sector globally.
 Our business is therefore dependent upon both the current conditions and future prospects in the energy industry and, in particular, maintenance and expansionary operating and capital expenditures by our customers in the upstream, midstream and downstream sectors of the industry.
 We saw customer spending fall off significantly beginning in late 2014 and continuing through 2016 as a result of lower oil and natural gas prices.
+However, customer spending has increased in 2017 as oil and natural gas prices have improved from the lows of the past two years.
 Long-term growth in spending has been driven by several factors, including underinvestment in global energy infrastructure, growth in shale and unconventional exploration and production ("E&P") activity, and anticipated strength in the oil, natural gas, refined products and petrochemical sectors.
 The outlook for future oil, natural gas, refined products and petrochemical PVF spending is influenced by numerous factors, including the following:

-- Oil and Natural Gas Prices.
+• Oil and Natural Gas Prices.
 Sales of PVF and related products to the oil and natural gas industry constitute over 90% of our sales.
 As a result, we depend upon the oil and natural gas industry and its ability and willingness to make maintenance and capital expenditures to explore for, produce and process oil, natural gas and refined products.
-Oil and natural gas prices, both current and projected, along with the costs necessary to produce oil and gas, impact other drivers of our business, including capital spending by customers, additions and maintenance to pipeline mileage, refinery utilization and petrochemical processing activity. - Economic Conditions.
+Oil and natural gas prices, both current and projected, along with the costs necessary to produce oil and gas, impact other drivers of our business, including capital spending by customers, additions and maintenance to pipeline mileage, refinery utilization and petrochemical processing activity.

+- Economic Conditions.
 The demand for the products we distribute is dependent on the general economy, the energy sector and other factors.
 Changes in the general economy or in the energy sector (domestically or internationally) can cause demand for the products we distribute to materially change. - Manufacturer and Distributor Inventory Levels of PVF and Related Products.
 Manufacturer and distributor inventory levels of PVF and related products can change significantly from period to period.
 Increased inventory levels by manufacturers or other distributors can cause an oversupply of PVF and related products in the industry sectors we serve and reduce the prices that we are able to charge for the products we distribute.
 Reduced prices, in turn, would likely reduce our profitability.
 Conversely, decreased manufacturer inventory levels may ultimately lead to increased demand for our products and would likely result in increased sales volumes and overall profitability. - Steel Prices, Availability and Supply and Demand.
 Fluctuations in steel prices can lead to volatility in the pricing of the products we distribute, especially carbon steel tubular products, which can influence the buying patterns of our customers.
 A majority of the products we distribute contain various types of steel.
 The worldwide supply and demand for these products, or other steel products that we do not supply, impacts the pricing and availability of our products and, ultimately, our sales and operating profitability.